igorcosta/openai-advanced-function-calling/README.md

 This repository contains examples of codes to use the function calling or tooling calling for the OpenAI APIs.

+I also wrote a [blog post](https://medium.com/@igorcosta/beyond-basics-transforming-your-approach-with-advanced-openai-function-calls-and-tools-7e569f2427f0) about it.

 Provides a simple way to call the OpenAI API with the following features:

 - [x] Simple tooling/function calling